 ls: cannot access /keep//keep/c09a19ea17f72c8da97f8cb64a9b333b+743/*.vcf: No such file or directory

 These jobs should report failure.

-#3 Updated by Tom Clegg about 4 years ago
+#3 Updated by Tom Clegg over 4 years ago

 - Tracker changed from Feature to Bug

 If you use run-command, the only way to indicate success/failure is exit status.
 In both of these cases it looks like the script exits 0, run-command sets